What Are Assets And What Are Liabilities?

 Rental properties are not very liquid.
 So consider various exit options before owning a rental property as an investment.
 Also make sure you understand how to evaluate a rental property before purchasing one.

 In case you cannot afford a rental property, there are several ways to invest in real estate with little or no money.
+Of course, there are several real estate investment risks so one should have an appropriate risk mitigation plan in place.

 Usually, it is not recommended to use debt to buy assets.
 Real estate investing is one of the few exceptions to the rules.
 Fixed rate mortgages provide benefits of leverage with minimal risk of margin calls.